cameronneylon/barcelona-declaration-website/content/news/20250519_announcing_our_community_manager.md

 +++
 title = "Announcing our community manager" date = 2025-05-19
-summary = 'California Digital Library (CDL) represents the first research performing organization from the United States to sign the Barcelona Declaration.' comments = false aliases = ["/20250519_announcing_our_community_manager"]
+summary = 'We are excited to welcome Bárbara Rivera López as community manager for the Barcelona Declaration.' comments = false aliases = ["/20250519_announcing_our_community_manager"]